- Churchover solar

 Noise & Health

-The actual facts are not so simple and are well documented by independant research, particularly in America, Canada, Australia and the UK by noted experts showing there is a condition called 'wind turbine syndrome'.
+The health facts are not simple and are well documented by independant research, particularly in America, Canada, Australia and the UK by noted experts showing there is a condition called 'wind turbine syndrome'.

 Although the wind industry denies that industrial wind turbines generate LFN that affects humans, the National Research Council in 2007 stated: “Wind turbines generate a broad spectrum of noise including low frequency noise…which may be audible or inaudible”.
 In addition in 1999 The World Health Organization stated: “It is widely affirmed that exposure to audible low frequency noise can cause adverse health effects in humans”.